djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 ### Custom VisualEffects

-To create a custom visualeffect, define a class that inherits from visualeffect:
+To create a custom visualeffect, define a class that inherits from VisualEffect:

 ```C++
 class CustomVisualEffect : public VisualEffect {